seanhodges-tw/api-docs/source/includes/_payouts.md

      -d '{
           "targetAccount": <recipient account id fetched in step 2>,
           "quote": <quote id from step 1>,
-          "customerTransactionId": "<the UUID you generated for the transfer attempt>", "details" : {
+          "customerTransactionId": "<the unique identifier you generated for the transfer attempt>", "details" : {
               "reference" : "optional text to identify your topup order" }